← Back to Insights

 The consensus?
 A 25 bps cut to 2.50%.
 Odds are 93%.

-But what matters isn't just tomorrow's headline - it's what the path looks like after, and how that translates into real borrowing costs for multifamily owners.
+But what matters isn't just tomorrow's headline.
+It's what the path looks like after, and how that translates into real borrowing costs for multifamily owners.

 Not all rate moves hit owners the same way.
 Floating loans respond immediately; fixed loans are tied to bonds.
 Developers and bridge borrowers, who often carry prime-based loans, are most sensitive to tomorrow's anticipated move.